-Many couples in their 20s and 30s put off estate planning because they either don’t think they need an estate plan or don’t think they can afford one.
+Many young couples do not plan for their death or disability because they either: 1) don’t think they need an estate plan, or 2) don’t think they can afford one.
 Neither is true.
 Even a healthy young adult can suddenly become incapacitated or pass away due to an accident or illness.
 While this is not likely, if you have a spouse or children, it is irresponsible to not plan for this possibility.
 And it does not have to be expensive.
-A young family can start with basic legal documents and term life insurance, then update and upgrade as their financial and family situation changes.
+A young family can start with basic legal documents, then update and upgrade as their financial and family situation changes.

 If you are young and have a family, you owe it to your spouse and children to make sure they are taken care of if you are suddenly removed from their lives.